heini208/fault_detector_spot/documentation/System_Design.md

 - a fully estimated 6-DoF pose (position + orientation),
 - transforms linking it to the robot’s internal frames.

-Because these frames are inserted directly into Spot’s TF tree, they can be transformed into any connected frame, such as `body`, `odom` or `world`
+Because these frames are inserted directly into Spot’s TF tree, they can be transformed into any connected frame, such as `body`, `odom` or `world`.

 A visualization of the TF structure is included in the appendix
 (see [Appendix 2: TF Tree for Spot AprilTag Detections](#appendix-2-tf-tree-for-spot-apriltag-detections)).